Perry Hartnett

-Perry Edmond Hartnett (born April 28, 1960) is an American former professional football guard.
-He played college football for the SMU Mustangs and later had stints in the National Football League (NFL) and United States Football League (USFL).
+Perry Edmond Hartnett (born April 28, 1960) is an American former professional football player who was a guard in the National Football League (NFL) and United States Football League (USFL).
+He played college football for the SMU Mustangs.
 He was a member of the Chicago Bears, Buffalo Bills and Green Bay Packers in the NFL, while being with the Chicago Blitz and Baltimore Stars in the USFL.
 Hartnett played 12 NFL games, five as a starter, in addition to 16 USFL games in his career.

 Early life

 Hartnett was born on April 28, 1960, in Galveston, Texas.
 He attended Ball High School in Galveston; he was the ninth alumni of the school to play in the NFL.
 He became a starter for the football team at tackle as a sophomore.
 He reportedly appeared to have little hope of continuing his football career as a junior, weighing only 218 lb, but increased in size to 265 lb as a senior and began receiving attention.
 The magazine Dave Campbell's Texas Football named him the top lineman in the state in an article previewing the 1977 season, Hartnett's senior year, and at the end of the season, he was selected Adidas All-American, All-District, and honorable mention All-American by National High School Athletic Coaches.
 He committed to play college football for the SMU Mustangs.